Myths About Workplace Violence

 Myth 3: Workplace violence is rare and wouldn’t happen here

 Not true.
-Since the inception of the Risk Assessment Team at Johns Hopkins, there have been situations of disruptive and potentially threatening behavior reported and assessed as part of our commitment to making the Johns Hopkins community safer.
+At Johns Hopkins, there have been situations of disruptive and potentially threatening behavior reported and assessed as part of our commitment to making the Johns Hopkins community safer.
 As part of this ongoing effort, we are increasing our education and outreach efforts with the goal of identifying and preventing these behaviors earlier.

 Myth 4: Someone else is already taking care of the situation; the situation will resolve itself

 Not true.
 Johns Hopkins is committed to providing a safe, healthy, and secure workplace and an environment free from physical violence, threats, bullying, and intimidation.
-Because of this, and as part of the response to the concerns surrounding workplace violence, policies and risk assessment process have been established to prevent and intervene in situations that pose the potential for violence.
+Because of this, and as part of the response to the concerns surrounding workplace violence, policies, and response processes have been established to prevent and intervene in situations that pose the potential for violence.
 However, a critical component of the success of these policies and procedures is awareness.
 Awareness + Action = Prevention.
 A guiding principle of awareness is “if you see something, say something."
 If you don’t, maybe no one else will.